keyboardhit212/Longest-Substring/README.md

 # Longest-Substring

-A CLI based program that determines the longest non-repeating substring.
+A CLI based program that determines the longest non-repeating substring of a string.